Parametric inference for hypoelliptic ergodic diffusions with full observations: Conclusions

 \section{Conclusions}

-The proposed estimator successfully generalizes parametric inference methods developed for models of type \eqref{Sys_Hamiltonian} for more general class \eqref{Sys}.
+The proposed contrast estimator generalizes parametric inference methods developed for models of type \eqref{eq:hamiltonian_system} to more general class \eqref{eq:system}.
 Numerical study shows that it can be used with no prior knowledge of the parameters.
-It is the most prominent advantage of our method over the analogous works.
+It is the main advantage of our method over the analogous works, in particular \cite{Ditlevsen2017}, where the convergence of the estimator is proven with the parameters being partly fixed to their true values.

-From the theoretical point of view, our estimators also reveal good properties.
-Both linearized and the quadratic variance contrasts are consistent.
-We did not study the question of the asymptotic normality of the estimator, since in multidimensional case this question is much more harder to treat in comparison to the elliptic case because of the different orders of variance for each coordinate.